BarryCarlyon/twitch_discord_barrycarlyon_co_uk/README.md

 ## Nginx and Cookie Security

 This is an example, so doesn't contain all the _best_ security practices.
-Since this uses cookies to manage logins you should change the session code to something like
+Since this uses cookies to manage logins you should change the session code to something like.
+And the paired `app.user` to sanity check/enforce the right domain for cookies to behave

 ```
 app.use(session({